 Prices of specialised services from official sources:

-With Claude, there are sometimes significant differences between monthly billing and annual subscriptions (e.g., Pro: $20 monthly vs. $17/month effectively at $200/year; Team Standard: $30 monthly vs. $25/month effectively with an annual subscription).
-Cursor primarily displays plan prices as monthly figures.
+With Claude, there can be significant differences between monthly billing and annual subscriptions (e.g. Pro: $20/month vs. an effective $17/month at $200/year; Team Standard: $30/month vs. an effective $25/month on an annual plan).
+Cursor mainly shows plan prices as monthly figures.

 Strategies in Detail